2015 FIFA Ballon d'Or

 The 2015 FIFA Ballon d'Or Gala was the sixth year for FIFA's awards for the top football players and coaches of the year.
 The awards were given out in Zürich, Switzerland on 11 January 2016.

 Lionel Messi won the award as the World Player of the Year for the fifth time, extending his own record of five wins.
 Carli Lloyd was named as the Women's World Player of the Year, while Luis Enrique received the World Coach of the Year for Men's Football and Jill Ellis the World Coach of the Year for Women's Football.

 The ceremony was hosted by Kate Abdo and James Nesbitt.

 Winners and nominees

 In late October 2015, FIFA revealed shortlist for the FIFA Ballon d'Or, FIFA Women's World Player of the Year and FIFA World Coaches of the Year.
 The shortlists for the women's awards were revealed on 19 October and the men's on 20 October.

 FIFA Ballon d'Or

 The results for the 2015 FIFA Ballon d'Or were:

-The following 20 men were originally in contention for the 2015 FIFA Ballon d'Or:
+The following twenty players were also in contention for the award: